flickerfly/operator-registry/docs/design/operator-bundle.md

     * Example CR(s)
 * Channel(s)
 * API(s) provided and required.
-* Related images.
+* Related image references.

 An `Operator Bundle` is built as a scratch (non-runnable) container image that contains operator manifests and specific metadata in designated directories inside the image.
 Then, it can be pushed and pulled from an OCI-compliant container registry.
 Ultimately, an operator bundle will be used by [Operator Registry](https://github.com/operator-framework/operator-registry) and [Operator-Lifecycle-Manager (OLM)](https://github.com/operator-framework/operator-lifecycle-manager) to install an operator in OLM-enabled clusters.

 ### Bundle Manifest Format

 The standard bundle format requires two directories named `manifests` and `metatdata`.
-The `manifests` directory is where all operator manifests are resided including ClusterServiceVersion (CSV), CustomResourceDefinition (CRD) and other supported Kubernetes types.
+The `manifests` directory is where all operator manifests reside including ClusterServiceVersion (CSV), CustomResourceDefinition (CRD) and other supported Kubernetes types.
 The `metadata` directory is where operator metadata is located including `annotations.yaml` which contains additional information such as package name, channels and media type.
 Also, `dependencies.yaml` which contains the operator dependency information can be included in `metadata` directory.

 Below is the directory layout of an operator bundle inside a bundle image:
 ```bash